Chase Ultimate Rewards: Our Complete Guide to Maximizing Your Points

-We’ll get into some of these options later, but it’s suffice to say that certain Chase transfer partners can be extremely lucrative.
-My favorite partners are IHG, Southwest Airlines, and Hyatt, although I have used almost all of these loyalty programs at one point or another.
+We’ll dive into how these options work later, but I also want to be clear that transferring Chase points to loyalty partners can be extremely lucrative.
+My favorite Chase partners are IHG, Southwest Airlines, Air France (Flying Blue), and Hyatt, although I have used almost all of these loyalty programs at one point or another.

 While there is no “right way” to pursue or redeem credit card rewards, some options are certainly a lot more lucrative than others.
 To highlight some of those options, I’ve included a short list of example scenarios below.
 All of these travel experiences can be booked through Chase Ultimate Rewards!